 My summer plans to catch up in econ by taking courses back in Santa Barbara was now out of the question.
-I reached out to my friends, asking them what I should do with my time, only to get a message saying I should “Drop acid, learn how to surf, drink with friends, listen to good music, eat semi-good food, go out and drive for a while with no destination, shop around.”
+I reached out to my friends, asking them what I should do with my time, only to get a message saying I should “Learn how to surf, drink with friends, listen to good music, eat semi-good food, go out and drive for a while with no destination, shop around.”
 Immediately, I was unimpressed with the response.
 None of those things are going to help me.

 Plans sometimes fail.
 Before the year ended, I asked one of my close friends what his plans were for the summer.
 He was going to move to berkeley, work, maybe take some classes, be with his girlfriend, be with his friends, move into our new beach house, and finally be able to vote in the primary election.
 He was diagnosed with stage 4 Burkitt's Lymphoma a week before the start of summer vacation.
 Without any control or input or bargain, his plans failed.
 His new summer itinerary was nothing like his original.
 He won't be at Berkeley or Santa Barbara; He’ll be undergoing four sessions of chemotherapy over the next three months two hours away from his home in Bakersfield.

 It’s an unfair and unjust situation like cancer that reminds me about how much control I have over my own situation.
 I can’t relate or even imagine the emotions he’s forced to face and in no way can I even compare the magnitude of his situation to my own.
 The disparity is indisputable.
 My life isn’t put on pause, it’s only getting an alternative scene.
-Considering the fact that I can drop acid, learn how to surf, drink with friends, listen to good music, eat semi-good food, go out and drive for a while with no destination or shop around gives me every reason to seize of the opportunity to do so.
+Considering the fact that I can learn how to surf, drink with friends, listen to good music, eat semi-good food, go out and drive for a while with no destination or shop around gives me every reason to seize of the opportunity to do so.

 I’m still learning how to cope with everything that’s going on around me.
 I can’t say that I’m fine with not getting into the major.
 I also can’t say that I’m not thinking of my friend every day and how his plans were unrightfully put on hold.
 I can and will say that despite failed or paused plans, there’s always a plan B. And a plan C,D,E,F,G. And whether it involves me finding a new job, or studying to retake the exam, or using my econ courses to declare my environmental studies concentration in economics and policy, it isn’t the end for me or anyone else.